Kernels of trace operators via fine continuity

 As well as extending far beyond the $d$-set case, our results also provide novel contributions in the $d$-set case.
 Specifically, we are able to extend the results from \cite[Proposition 6.7]{CHM21} to include the case $d=n$, and to include certain limiting values of $\alpha$; see Corollaries \ref{C:dset} and \ref{C:dsettrace} and Remark \ref{R:improve}.

 As mentioned above, the proof in \cite{CHM21} of \eqref{E:wish} in the $d$-set case relies on extension operators.
-Our proof of \eqref{E:wish} in this article avoids them.
-Its basic idea is to approximate $\widetilde{u}(x)$ by averages of $\widetilde{u}$.
+The conceptual novelty in our proof of \eqref{E:wish} is that we avoid them and only use fine continuity properties.
+The basic argument is to approximate $\widetilde{u}(x)$ by averages of $\widetilde{u}$.
 This idea dates back to \cite{Meyers75}, was already employed in \cite[Chapter VIII, Proposition 2]{JW84}, \cite[Theorem 1]{Wallin91} and \cite[Proposition 3.3]{Caetano2000} and mentioned in \cite[Remark 3.3.5]{Ziemer}.
 However, the way we use it is rather different and seems to be new.
 In \cite{Caetano2000, JW84, Wallin91, Ziemer} averages were taken with respect to the Lebesgue measure, but here we take averages with respect to $\mu$.
 At $(\alpha,p)$-q.e.\ $x$, the convergence of averages to $\widetilde{u}(x)$ is obtained from the $(\alpha,p)$-fine continuity of $\widetilde{u}$.
 At each such $x$, an $(\alpha,p)$-thin set has to be excluded when taking ball averages, and one has to ensure that the measure of the resulting \enquote{reduced} balls remains positive.
-This is done by combining the definition of $(\alpha,p)$-thinness, localized variants of well known \enquote{isoperimetric} inequalities for $\mu$ \cite[Section 8.5]{Mazya85}, and the $(\alpha,p)$-q.e.\ strict positivity assumption on the upper density.
+This is done by combining the definition of $(\alpha,p)$-thinness, localized variants of well-known \enquote{isoperimetric} inequalities for $\mu$ \cite[Section 8.5]{Mazya85}, and the $(\alpha,p)$-q.e.\ strict positivity assumption on the upper density.

 The above discussions relate to trace operators defined on $H^\alpha_p(\R^n)$.
 There is also a considerable body of literature on trace operators mapping a Sobolev space on an open set $\Omega\subsetneqq\mathbb{R}^n$ to a function space on some closed subset of $\overline{\Omega}$, e.g.\ $\Gamma=\partial\Omega$.
 Under appropriate assumptions on $\Omega$ it is possible to derive results about the kernels of trace operators on $\Omega$ from corresponding results on $\R^n$, by composition with a suitable extension operator.
 We explore this topic in Section \ref{S:domains}.